Z Holdings

-After finishing its merger of Yahoo!
-Japan and Line Corporation in March 2021, the company had a $43 billion market capitalization.
+Z Holdings Corporation (Zホールディングス株式会社) was a Japanese internet holding company owned by A Holdings, a joint venture between SoftBank Group and Naver Corporation.
+It was founded in 2019 as a result of Yahoo!
+Japan Corporation's change to a holding company structure.
+In 2020, it merged with Line Corporation, a subsidiary of South Korean Naver Corporation, and became a subsidiary of A Holdings, a joint venture between SoftBank Group and Naver Corp.
+As a result, Line Corporation became a subsidiary of Z Holdings.
+In 2023, Z Holdings merged with four of its subsidiaries, including Yahoo!
+Japan and Line Corporation, to form LY Corporation.

 History

 Originally, the company was established as Yahoo Japan Corporation in January 1996, but on October 1, 2019, it changed to a holding company structure due to a company split and changed its corporate name.

 Due to the reorganization of the group centered on Yahoo Japan Corporation in 2019, the information and communication business division (Yahoo!
 JAPAN business) was absorbed and split into Yahoo Japan Corporation, and the financial enterprise management division Was split into Z Financial Co., Ltd. and transferred to a holding company, and is responsible for the management function of the entire group centered on subsidiaries from the time of the first corporation.

-On November 2019 an announcement was made that a joint venture between Softbank Corp and Naver Corporation was agreed upon to merge the Z holdings corporation with LINE.
+In November 2019 an announcement was made that a joint venture between Softbank Corp and Naver Corporation was agreed upon to merge the Z holdings corporation with Line Corporation.
 Under which LINE, as well as various other assets of the Z Holdings Corporation, would be controlled by another holding company called A Holdings Corporation.
 The A Holdings Corporation ownership was then split 50% between Naver and Softbank Corp.

-The agreement between SoftBank and NAVER stipulates the following matters regarding the operation of A Holdings, and A Holdings is a consolidated subsidiary of SoftBank.

-Therefore, Z Holdings, a consolidated subsidiary of A Holdings, will continue to be a consolidated subsidiary of SoftBank after the business integration.